Procedurally-Generated-Human/Procedurally-Generated-Human/README.md

 I'm Parsa, a third year Computer Engineering student.
-Currently, I'm researching applied Machine Learning and Reinforcement Learning for real-world problems.
+Currently, I'm researching applied Machine Learning and Reinforcement Learning for solving real-world problems.
 The majority of my repositories consist of interesting projects that i have worked on during my free time as well as some school related code.

 Current Interests: